0x4e3/osx-bootstrap-install/README.md

 ## Configuring

-The script has tree main variables:
+The script has four main variables:
 * ```version``` -- branch or tag to clone playbook from;
 * ```source_dir``` -- directory path for playbook source;
 * ```remote_source``` -- playbook's repository address;
 * ```host_name``` -- your host name.

+If you provide an argument to the script, it's value will be saved to the ```version``` variable, so you can controll the branch or tag name for your ansible playbook repository.

 ## TODOs